OSGeo/OSGeoLive-doc/en/overview/otb_overview.rst

 OTB has been funded the French Space Agency (CNES) in the frame of the Methodological Part of the ORFEO Accompaniement Program and has been actively developed since 2006.
-It is based on the established medical image processing library ITK and is distributed as open source.
+It is based on the established medical image processing library ITK(v4) and is distributed as open source.

 Core Features
 --------------------------------------------------------------------------------